larrytheliquid/specjure/README.md

 mapping over a collection to generate a bunch of specifications.
 Any code inside of `ie` is not executed until check time (as it is stored in a function.)
 The same applies to `before` and `after`.

-After specs are collected into functions, a they can be retrieved lazily.
+After specs are collected into functions, they can be retrieved lazily.
 Each before, after, and local parameter bindings (what you access with `$get`) is specific to its `ie`.
-This was done intentionally to prevent troublesome bugs to track down when doing stuff with clojure references, and other side-effect code.
-The api is not decided on for this yet, but later the user will be able to access the lazy list of specs and run them however they please.
+This was done intentionally to prevent troublesome bugs to track down when doing stuff with Clojure references, and other side-effect code.
+The API is not decided on for this yet, but later the user will be able to access the lazy list of specs and run them however they please.
 A concurrent `pcheck` will also be available.